-4. How do you go about this process of continent production?
+4. How do you go about this process of content production?
 Do you have a large in-house team or is it like a freelance network?

 I have always been the first content person on the ground.
 I've been the strategist, writer, producer, and everything in the food chain.
 When it comes to working with external or internal teams, I believe that it's going to work differently at every company.
-It's really based on the team structure and setup so it depends on you to understand the dynamics of your company and build the workflow, bring in required resources, people, agencies, freelancers, designers, etc.
+It's really based on the team structure and setup so it depends on you and how well you understand the dynamics of your company and build the workflow, bring in required resources, people, agencies, freelancers, designers, etc.

-5. If you were to imagine what a content marketing platform for you might look like in your head, how would that be?
+5. If you were to imagine a content marketing platform, what would that look like for you?

 I would love to snap my fingers and get my blog post from Google Docs, HubSpot, or whichever CMS I'm using.
 I want the formatting to be as perfect as I've envisioned it because going back to broken images, altered text size or color, and other inconsistencies feels like tedious and unnecessary work that I would love to get rid of.
-Furthermore, I'd also like credible reporting of data around what and how something is working.
-It's never trustworthy, especially not in HubSpot.
-I'm like I don't know what is working or how it's working.
-So if something helps me get rid of that tedious admin work and fetches me accurate reporting then I'm there, take my money.
-I think attribution is always insanely hard in marketing and it's easy to get wrapped up in it.
+Furthermore, I would also like credible reporting of data around what and how something is working.
+If something can help me get rid of the tedious admin work and fetch me accurate reporting, I'm sold.

 6. For content marketers, what are things they should not be doing and focusing a lot on?

-Getting too wrapped up in the writing and in the production and thinking that we could have included more for better posts.
+Getting too wrapped up in the writing, production, and thinking that we could have included better posts.
 I say get the content out the door fast because you can always revisit it later.
-Contact maintenance should always play a part so you can come back to the work you're doing, improve it, and optimize it instead of, dragging it out for three weeks, sitting there scratching your head, and thinking that this post is not quite there yet.
+Content maintenance should always play a part so you can come back to the work you're doing, improve it, and optimize it instead of dragging it out for three weeks, sitting there scratching your head, and thinking that this post is not quite there yet.